TheSkyler-Dev/LengkuasSFL/Doc/A-Tour-of-LengkuasSFL.md

 LengkuasSFL (Lengkuas Sensor Filter Language) is a refernce to the Greater Galangal root and, beyond the "SFL" suffix, has no direct technical link to programming.

 ### Style Guidelines
 There are style recommendations for coding in LengkuasSFL, such as using four spaces for indentation, instead of tab.
-Semicolons may be omitted, but adding them anyway is acceptable.
+Semicolons may be omitted at the end of a statement, but adding them anyway is acceptable.
+Semicolons are required in `for`loop expressions.
 It is highly recommended to keep spaces between values or variables and operators.
 Function names should use `camelCase` or `Snake_Case`, variables can use `PascalCase`, `Kebab-Case` or ideally `lowercase`.
 Variables must be initialized upon declaration

 ### Data Types and Variables
 `LengkuasSFL` has two kinds of data types: Primitives and sensor stream.
 Primitives are your usual data types: